scottsen/morphogen/docs/getting-started.md

 ### Import Errors

-If you see `ModuleNotFoundError: No module named 'kairo'`:
+If you see `ModuleNotFoundError: No module named 'morphogen'`:

 ```bash
 # Reinstall with dependencies